andrey-zh/terraform/terraform-eks-cluster/README.md

-# Provision Terraform an EKS Cluster
+# Provision EKS Cluster using Terraform